2022-23 Theme: Human||Nature

 Failure is all around us, Reed insisted; what’s more (and more surprising), he suggested that “failures bind us to each other, make us into the human species that we are.
 Failure matters not because it prompts us to persevere or find a silver lining, but because it is the natural state of things.
 Failure is woven into the fabric of our existence—the underside of success, the yin to its yang.
 Eventually we all will fail; by embracing failure, we can learn about the true existential parameters of our existence."

-The program for the inaugural year of the Humanities Studio at Pomona College is dedicated to the memory of Arthur M. Doyle and Fanny M. Doyle Professor of English Arden Reed.
+The program for the inaugural year of the Humanities Studio at Pomona College was dedicated to the memory of Arthur M. Doyle and Fanny M. Doyle Professor of English Arden Reed.
 His career of nearly four decades at Pomona College as a devoted teacher and passionate, restless, boundary-crossing scholar was anything but a failure.
-But we will honor his memory by applying ourselves to the twin concepts of failure and its kissing cousin, error—seeking better to understand the uses of failure and the importance of error in the ecosystem of scholarly discovery.
-Together with the Studio Director, Faculty and Postdoctoral Fellows, and a group of visiting speakers, writers, and thinkers, Humanities Studio Undergraduate Fellows will take a deep dive into failure, to bring back the treasures only it has to offer.
+But we honored his memory by applying ourselves to the twin concepts of failure and its kissing cousin, error—seeking better to understand the uses of failure and the importance of error in the ecosystem of scholarly discovery.
+Together with the Studio Director, Faculty and Postdoctoral Fellows, and a group of visiting speakers, writers, and thinkers, Humanities Studio Undergraduate Fellows took a deep dive into failure, to bring back the treasures only it has to offer.